JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     ```kotlin
     alias(libs.plugins.kotlinAndroid)
     ```
-5. In the `composeApp/build.gradle.kts` file update the namespace in the `kotlin.androidLibrary {}` block
+5. In the `composeApp/build.gradle.kts` file, update the namespace in the `kotlin.androidLibrary {}` block
    so that it doesn't conflict with the app's namespace.
 For example:

     ```kotlin